Kingston Maurward Gardens

 A Grecian temple acts as the setting for the National Collection of hardy salvias.
 The temple was built atop a mound built so that Pitt could survey the building work on his new house.
 The raised mound offers a magnificent view of the garden and the surrounding countryside, and also looks down on a croquet lawn where local players were enjoying themselves when I visited.
 What a setting for a game of croquet!

 Even older than the 18th century landscaped garden is an Elizabethan walled garden, built to provide food to the 16th-century manor house.
 Brick walls follow the contours of the sloping site, and the garden is divided into rectangular beds divided by turf paths.

 There are colourful magnolias in spring, clipped topiary in fanciful shapes, a Japanese garden, a double herbaceous border and summer bedding displays.

-Each garden room has a central feature, or focal point, such as statue or quiet pool.
-Each garden room has a unique character, and is designed to provide year-long colour and blend harmoniously with the less formal 18th-century landscape.
+Each garden room has a central feature, or focal point, such as a statue or quiet pool.
+Each garden room has a unique character and is designed to provide year-long colour and blend harmoniously with the less formal 18th-century landscape.

 The gardens are kept in top shape by a team of full-time gardeners aided by students from the college's horticultural course.

 A more recent addition at Kingston Maurward is a rare breed animal park.
 It is designed primarily for students in the college's Animal Care programme, but visitors can meet the animals up close and see some unusual breeds.

 I visited Kingston Maurward on a dismal grey day in June, but despite the weather the gardens were a delight.
 Even the 10 minutes I had to shelter under a convenient tree from a sudden downpour was made enjoyable by the beautiful setting.
 Do take the time to wander around the lake laid out by Capability Brown.